Table of Contents

 What Are Short-Term Investments?

 Short-term investments are typically bought and held for a shorter period of time — generally three years or less.
-They are typically suitable for needs or goals that are more immediate or in the near future.
+They are typically suitable for needs or goals that are more immediate or in the near future — for example, saving for the purchase of a vehicle.
 If an investor chooses a short-term investing period, they might consider investment types that have relatively low market risk.
-Seeking lower market risk does not guarantee gains or a sustained principal value, though.
+However, seeking lower market risk does not guarantee gains or a sustained principal value.